-  When diagnosed early, they have an excellent cure rate.
-There are several treatments for it include curettage, wide margin excision, lasers, and Mohs micrographic surgery.
+When diagnosed early, there is an excellent cure rate.
+There are several treatments for basal cell carcinomas, including curettage, wide margin excision, lasers, and Mohs micrographic surgery.

 When should I seek treatment?

-If you had a spot on your skin that bleeds, it is enlarging, or will not seem to heal, it may need examination or a biopsy to check for a skin cancer such as basal cell carcinoma.
+If you had a spot on your skin that bleeds, is enlarging, or will not seem to heal, it may need examination or a biopsy to check for a skin cancer, such as basal cell carcinoma.